LiHongbo97/Formation_Consensus_basic/README.md

 Before that, you need right click subfun and add the select folders and subfolders into the path!

-FYI: if help, there is a tutorials in Chinese community Guyueju for this code project: https://www.guyuehome.com/34211
+FYI: if it helps, there is a tutorials in Chinese community Guyueju for this code project: https://www.guyuehome.com/34211